BlwweX/cli_chat-zig/README.md

+# CLI Chatroom

-This is a simple chatroom using sockets in Zig.
+This was meant to be a simple chatroom using sockets in `Zig`.

+Development is finished after finding out that this isn't really achievable.
-Messages will be sent using TCP connections, with timestamps and username support.
+Messages are meant to be sent using TCP connections, with timestamps and username support.

-It's also my first coding project!
+It was also my first coding project!
-Not much improvements will be made as time goes on and this will be a short project.